Watch Our Video Now

-I had some alone time while my wife was visiting some other attractions so I took the opportunity to get on a tube and ride through the 1,000 foot waterway around Sesame Island.
-Of course I didn’t realize that there would be a number of spraying geysers, waterfalls and under mock palm trees with water filled tipping coconuts.
+I had some alone time while my wife was visiting some other attractions.
+I took the opportunity to get on a tube and ride through the 1,000-foot waterway around Sesame Island.

 After cooling off it was time for some rides.
-If you are daring you went on their roller coaster Vapor Trail, if you are less daring you could of course go on the all time favorite the Carousel.
-But the children seem to love the Flying Cookie Jars, the Monster Mix-Up and Elmo’s Cloud Chaser.
-You can see all 21 rides and activities here.
+If you are daring you went on their roller coaster Vapor Trail, if you are less daring you could, of course, go on the all-time favorite the Carousel.
+The children seem to love the Flying Cookie Jars, the Monster Mix-Up, and Elmo’s Cloud Chaser.
+You can see all the 21 rides and activities here.

 Shows and Parades

-I love a parade and cover many in New York City, including the Macy’s Thanksgiving Day Parade and I loved this one too.
+We love parades and cover many in New York City, including the Macy’s Thanksgiving Day Parade and I loved this one too.

 Events & Season Passes